niznik-dev/predicting-zygosity/.github/PULL_REQUEST_TEMPLATE/refactor_template.md

 # Testing Instructions

-Add relevant instructions for trying out the new feature.
+Add relevant instructions for trying out the refactoring.